[ Skip Main Nav ]

 As a student in the College of Humanities, you’ll be required to examine and analyze many disciplines from a wide range of perspectives.
 These deep examinations help expand critical and creative thinking skills, improve the ability to organize data and help you to develop other aptitudes that can fit within many different work environments.

 The average class size in our Communications courses is 12, our English classes have about 14 students.
 This allows the instructor the opportunity to focus on you.
 If you have a question, need additional instruction or want to run an idea past your instructor, our small class sizes work to your advantage.

 The College of Humanities curricula are developed to reflect industry standards, as they apply to academic and workforce requirements.
 The coursework is updated in response to student assessment results and feedback from faculty to keep the course content relevant and aligned to today’s world.

-Talk with an Enrollment Advisor to learn how University of Phoenix can help you shape your company’s marketing communications.
+Talk with an Enrollment Representative to learn how University of Phoenix can help you shape your company’s marketing communications.